 CMO at FreshBooks

-eCommerce analytics reports provide useful summaries of your past and current data, giving you the opportunity to identify opportunities for improvement, as well as errors in the past.
+Once you have successfully collected your preferred metrics and KPIs in one place, you can start building reports. eCommerce analytics reports provide useful summaries of your past and current data, giving you the chance to identify opportunities for improvement, as well as errors in the past.

-A good report will enable you to easily demonstrate your success and quickly provide the important answers you need to upscale your operations.
-And that means having the right metrics and KPIs ready for each report.
+A good report will enable you to easily demonstrate the success of marketing campaigns and quickly provide the important answers you need to upscale your operations.
+And that means having the right metrics and KPIs ready for each report

 Former CEO of HP